kevin154/EmbedPy_BasicML/README.md

 This is an introduction to embedPy in kdb+

-Two files, one written in Python and the other in q using embedPy are provided with each running an ML model on some sample data
+Two files, one written purely in Python and the other in q using embedPy are provided with each fitting the same ML model on some sample data

 The dataset provided is medical data obtained from a tribe of native Americans: https://www.kaggle.com/uciml/pima-indians-diabetes-database